 10 Effective Ways to Respond to Work Frustrations

-We all have times at work where we are frustrated with a team member, disagree with a new policy, are upset at our boss, mad at our company, or are just feeling burned out or unappreciated.
+We all have times at work when we are frustrated with a team member, disagree with a new policy, upset our boss, mad at our company, or just feel burned out or unappreciated.
 How you respond to work frustrations can be a growth opportunity or can hurt you and the work culture.

-Ask yourself the following questions: Do you rise to the occasion by finding solutions that build up your team, increase your skills, better serve your company and customers, or do you react negatively by being the victim?
-Sometimes the only thing we have control over is our own attitude and the choices we make.
-Think about a time when you were upset or things didn’t go as expected.
+Ask yourself the following questions: Do you rise to the occasion by finding solutions that build up your team, increase your skills, and better serve your company and customers, or do you react negatively by being the victim?
+Sometimes the only thing we have control over is our attitude and the choices we make.
+Think about a time when you were upset, or something didn’t go as expected.
 How did you react?
 Were you a victim or the victor?